slowernews/hamster-system/README.md

     	Inside projects you can have subprojects:
         Example: .building permit

-        On subprojects always add project name
-        to reduce the need of memorization while navigating:
+        On subprojects always add project name to reduce the need of memorization:
         Example: @house in lisbon.building permit

 - folder (each nesting level): **-**